Platonic-Systems/generics-sop-examples/doc/edit.md

   ]
 ```

 This type is automatically provided by `generics-sop` whenever we derive a `Generic` instance for the type in question.
 We did precisely that further above by evaluating `instance Generic (These a b)` in GHCi.
-Instead of manually defining `TheseTable` as above, deriving `Generic` gives it for free, in the form of `Code a` (viz. `Code (These a b)`).
+Instead of manually defining `TheseTable` as above, deriving `Generic` does it for free, in the form of `Code a` (viz. `Code (These a b)`).

 ```haskell
 > :k Code (These String String)
 Code (These String String) :: [[Type]]
 ```

 In brief, remember this: `Code a` gives us the SOP table *type* for the datatype `a`.
-Now how do we get the SOP table *value*?
-That is what `from` is for:
+Now, how do we get the SOP table *value*?
+That's what `from` is for:

 ```haskell
 > :t (unSOP . from $ breakfast)